fangq/mcx/mcextreme_cuda/trunk/mcxlab/README.txt

       cfg.autopilot:  1-automatically set threads and blocks, [0]-use nthread/nblocksize
-      cfg.minenergy:  terminate photon when weight less than this level (float) [0.0] cfg.unitinmm:   defines the length unit for a grid edge length [1.0]
+      cfg.minenergy:  terminate photon when weight less than this level (float) [0.0] cfg.unitinmm:   defines the length unit for a grid edge length [1.0] cfg.shapes:     a JSON string for additional shapes in the grid

       fields with * are required; options in [] are the default values